 Birch Gilet

-The Birch Gilet is part of my collection in Elements - the knitting book is available in both digital and paper versions, but I’ve just released this as a single knitting pattern download today.
+The Birch Gilet is part of my collection in Elements - the knitting book is available in both digital and paper versions, but isa also available as a single knitting pattern PDF.

-Providing a light yet warming layer, the Birch Gilet is a great piece for weekend walks or worn with smarter wear for work days.
+This versatile garment will see you through transitional weather from Autumn to early Spring, as it provides a light yet warming layer.
+The Birch Gilet is a great piece for weekend walks or worn with smarter wear for work days.
 Its gently curve-hugging ribbed back and waterfall style fronts flatter most body shapes and it's sure to become a favourite wardrobe workhorse.

 Inspired by….